katrinavassell/web-scraper/README.md

 ## Usage

-1. Visit a feedback page (e.g., https://feedback.canny.io/feature-requests)
+1. Visit a feedback page (e.g., feedback.canny.io)
-2. Click the "+ Collect" button next to any post you want to save or collect all in view
+2. Click the "+ Collect" button next to any post you want to save
 3. Click the extension icon in Chrome to:
    - View collected posts
    - Filter by minimum votes